gamernetwork/gastatsdash/docs/scheduler.rst

 This can mean reports will want to send when the data isn't ready.
 We have a check set up to make reports wait until the data is ready.

 Each analytics class has a data availability check function set up.
-See :ref:`youtube check <youtube-data-available>` and :ref:`ga check <ga-data-available>`
+See :ref:`youtube <youtube-data-available>` and :ref:`ga <ga-data-available>` reference.

 Errors